jmablog/parkour-vault-research/README.md

 # Parkour Vault Research

-Data and analysis scripts for parkour vaulting research conducted as part of a dissertation, available at: https://www.jmablog.com
+Data and analysis scripts for parkour vaulting research conducted as part of my undergraduate dissertation, available at: https://www.jmablog.com

 ## Data